singularian/mdencode/README.md

 This is the mdencode usage.
 mdencode has three main golang programs.

-- md or mdencode
+- md or mdencode - generates file signatures
-- mddbreport
+- mddbreport - generates formatted signatures dumps of file signatures stored in a mdencode sqlite3 db
-- mdnewdb
+- mdnewdb  - creates new sqlite3 mdencode signatures

+mdencode or md can generate a signature for a file or directory and a modular floor

-mdencode can generate random file signatures and block signatures. mdencode is split into encode and decode.
+mdencode can generate random file signatures and block signatures. mdencode is split into encode and decode parts.

 ```